OpenEvalProject/evals/manuscripts/elife-59697/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/59697/elife-59697-fig6-v2.jpg)

 **Figure 6.:** (A) The basal and activated gene-regulatory activities for the top 15 predicted ribozyme sequences characterized individually via flow cytometry analysis.
 The box plots show the middle two quartiles of the gene-regulatory activities of ribozymes in the absence (blue) and presence (green) of the indicated ligand, with the mean activity levels for clonal populations of the individual ribozymes represented by the black points.
 The whiskers extending from the boxes represent 1.5 times the interquartile range, which approximates 99% of the expected range for values.
 Both basal and activated activity levels are normalized to that of an inactive ribozyme control (sTRSVc).
 (B) The activation ratio values (ratio of activity levels in the presence and absence of the indicated ligand) for the top 15 ribozyme sequences.
 The box plot represents the middle two quartiles for activation ratio, with the activation ratios for individual sequences represented by the black points.
 (C) The basal and activated gene-regulatory activities and the activation ratio values for the three best performing designs among the top 15 predicted designs.
 The blue and green bars represent the mean basal and induced gene-regulatory activities, respectively, for an individual ribozyme sequence, with the error bars showing the standard deviation.
-The number above each pair of bars represents the activation ratio for that sequence. p-values < 0.05 are represented by *, those <0.01 by **, and those <0.001 by ***.Figure 6—source data 1.
+The number above each pair of bars represents the activation ratio for that sequence. p-values < 0.05 are represented by *, those <0.01 by **, and those <0.001 by ***.

 The model also performs consistently well in predicting variable loops that will pair with the tetracycline aptamer to result in low gene-regulatory activity.
 The top 15 ribozymes designed with the tetracycline aptamer exhibited low basal gene-regulatory activities, with a median of 26.3% of the nonfunctional ribozyme.
 There was relatively low variation (interquartile range of 15.8%) in activity across the 15 sequences tested.
 In the presence of high concentrations of tetracycline, the median activity increased to 75.6%, resulting in a median activation ratio of 2.8.
 The top three performing ribozymes exhibited activation ratios spanning 4.5–5.8, and all exhibited low basal gene-regulatory activities (spanning 10.7–14.3%).
 The model predictions for the design of ribozymes with the tetracycline aptamer and folinic acid aptamer provide a notable contrast in that in both instances the model reliably predicted sequences with low gene-regulatory activities.
 The greater success of the tetracycline-responsive ribozymes as genetic switches relative to the folinic acid-responsive ribozymes likely results from particular features of the ligand-aptamer pair, including the ability of tetracycline to more efficiently cross the cell membrane (Argast and Beck, 1984).